Manage Your Application Environment

 All Environments on the Same Application

 With this option, you create different indices for each environment.

 We recommend prefixing the name of each index by the name of its environment:

-Being on the same application, these indices share the same App ID.
+Since these indices are on the same application, they share the same App ID.
 Yet, you can create an Algolia user for each index with different API keys for each.

 You can create a new team member with access to all indices of a single environment.

-To do this, go in the Apps section and click Team on the selected application.
+To do this, go to the Apps section of the dashboard and click Team on the selected application.

 For example, use

 staging_* for your staging environment.